 Note 1: The Tx power of the mobile station is dependent on the power control implementation applied by the equipment provider.

-Note 2: For present evaluation a simple omni-directional characteristic is assumed.
+Note 2: For former evaluation a simple omni-directional characteristic with 0 dBi gain was assumed.
 The final diagram incl. the gain will be dependent on further antenna optimization steps as well as on limits set by the regulation.
-In the range just below the horizontal aircraft plane the antenna gain will normally be higher (up to 5 dBi) to allow access of the OBU to the BS at the cell edge.
+In the range just below the horizontal aircraft plane the antenna gain will normally be higher (up to about 6 dBi) to allow access of the OBU to the BS at the cell edge.

 Note 3: The current assumption for a DA2GC OBU is that it will not transmit for altitudes below 3000 m as the GSM/WiFi onboard wireless access networks for the passengers have to be switched off below that threshold.
 In case the airlines are interested to use the DA2GC also for their operational services (non-safety relevant), it has to be clarified with the regulatory authorities under which conditions DA2GC radio links can kept until the aircraft reaches the airport ground (only wired access in the aircraft below the altitude threshold allowed).